shurik179/yozh/docs/details/dimensions.rst

 Dimensions  and 3d model
 ========================

-Yozh dimensions are 12.4 cm (Length) * 13 cm (width) * 4.8 cm (height).
+Yozh dimensions are 12.4 cm (Length) * 13 cm (width) * 4.9 cm (height).
-Ground clearance is about 7 mm; however, since all sensors and everyhting else is inside the tracks profile (looking from the side), the robot is capable of going over (long) obstacles up to about 1.5 cm.
+Ground clearance is about 7 mm; however, since all sensors and everything else is inside the tracks profile (looking from the side), the robot is capable of going over (long) obstacles up to about 1.5 cm.

 You can view the 3d model, created in Fusion360, at https://a360.co/40igAyW